NVIDIA/NeMo-Framework-Launcher/README.md

 to the path of the pretrained checkpoint in `.nemo` format.
 By default, this field links to the `.nemo` format checkpoint located in the training checkpoints folder.

-### 5.6.
+### 6.6.
 Model Evaluation

-In Multimodal NeMo Megatron, we also provide simple scripts for users to benchmark their trained models, including ViT, CLIP and Stable Diffusion.
+In NeMo Multimodal, we also provide simple scripts for users to benchmark their trained models, including ViT, CLIP and Stable Diffusion.
 The configuration files for these evaluations can be found in the `conf/evaluation` directory.
 These scripts allow you to assess the performance of your trained models on various metrics.
 For additional guidance on customizing configurations, please refer to [Section 5.1](#51-getting-started-with-multimodal-nemo-megatron) in the documentation.

-#### 5.6.1.
+#### 6.6.1.
 Vision Transformer Evaluation

 For the Vision Transformer, our evaluation script processes the ImageNet 1K validation folder and computes the final validation accuracy.